Ruby Falls: History

-After the discovery of the cave housing Ruby Falls, the tunnelers kept digging to locate the original cave they were searching for, the Lookout Mountain caverns, which they reached 1,120 feet underground.
+After the discovery of Ruby Falls Caves, the tunnelers kept digging to locate the original cave they were searching for, the Lookout Mountain caverns, which they reached after approximately 200 ft of tunneling (1120 ft below the summit of the mountain).
 On December 30, 1929 the Lookout Mountain caverns were open to the public, and by the following year in June the Ruby Falls cave was expanded and opened as well.
 By 1935 the lower of the two caves was blocked off due to Ruby Falls being the far more popular of the two caves.

 In 1954, the pathway around the basin was cut in order to allow tourists a better view of the falls.
 This began the tour-related quip regarding not drinking the falls' water.
 Though pure and thus safe to drink, it has large concentrations of magnesium from the strata of the mountain, which makes it a natural laxative.

 In 1975, the secondary exit from the falls to the base of the mountain was cut.
 This was to comply with recreation regulations in Tennessee.
 The secondary exit is used in the event that the main shaft elevator fails.
 This secondary exit was used for the popular Ruby Falls Haunted Cavern until 2017 when the event was renamed Dread Hollow and was moved to a new location.
 The haunted attraction is open to the public from late September, through October.

 In April 2007, the National Speleological Society (NSS) published "Caves of Chattanooga" by Larry E. Matthews.
 Chapter 3, "Ruby Falls Cave", covers the history of Ruby Falls Cave from its discovery in 1928 through 2007 (includes 23 illustrations).
 Chapter 1, "Lookout Mountain Cave", covers the cave Leo Lambert was drilling for when he accidentally discovered Ruby Falls Cave.

 Tourism and advertising

-Lambert decided to open both caves to the public, although Lookout Mountain Cave was closed in 1935 since it was not very popular with tourists, who were much more impressed with the upper cave.
-Public tours began in 1930.
+Lambert decided to open both caves to the public, although Lookout Mountain Cave was closed in 1935 since it was not as popular with tourists due to the excessive coal ash polluting the cave from the nearby trains, which caused thick black soot to accumulate on all surfaces of the cave.
+Public tours at Ruby Falls Cave began in 1930.
 Electric lights were installed in the cave, making it one of the first commercial caves to be so outfitted.
-A large amount of billboards along I-75 in the 1970s and 1980s were present with the words "SEE RUBY FALLS" beginning hundreds of miles north and south of the falls itself.
+A large number of billboards were placed along I-75 in the 1970s and 1980s with the words "SEE RUBY FALLS" beginning hundreds of miles north and south of the falls itself.
 Ruby Falls remains a staple of Chattanooga tourism, operating daily.

 Ruby Falls and the larger Lookout Mountain Caverns complex have been designated a National Historic Landmark.
 It is often associated with the nearby Rock City attraction, which lies atop Lookout Mountain.